'2025 Striped Bass Starts •Local Fishing Updates • Fluke Opens May 4th • Porgies Opens May 1st • Blackfish & Flounder Update

 The locally stocked lakes continue to see a good pick at Brown Trout on all sorts of lures and baits.
 Common lures being used are kastmasters, blue fox spinners and phoebe lures.
 Bait fishermen have been using nightcrawlers and Power bait (dough) to catch fish.
 Local fisherman have been having excellent luck on power baits, wax worms and nightcrawler these past couple of days.

-Largemouth Bass at the lakes is picking up too.
-The warming water has got the bass to feed more aggressively.
+Largemouth Bass at the lakes is "starting" up too.
+When the water warms , it will get the bass to feed more aggressively.
 Using a senko worm or Berkley worm (rigged weedless) can draw some strikes too.
 (Region one regulations.
 Catch and Release only 12/1-6/14.
 Artificial lures only.)

 The lake of the week is Lake Ronkonkoma: Lake “ronk” is located in ronkonkama off of portion road and is our largest lake on the island .
 This lake provides some unique opportunities to catch species not common in most of our lakes including Waleye , white perch and small mouth bass.
 The catch Waleye the best way would be to fish at night using lures like senkos, rapalas and swim shads.
 To catch small mouth you can use the same methods that you would use for large mouth bass like crank baits and bass assassins.
 This lake still has all other game fish like large mouth and yellow perch.
 Since this lake is so large it can be difficult to fish but there is plenty of public access with a county park on the east side of the lake.
 There is also a town of islip boat ramp on the east side, but remember only electric motors can be used on this lake.